Ploop-2025-Solution-Challenge/.github/profile/README.md

 This approach generates optimal paths by considering a user's current location, as well as the locations of trash spots and nearby bins.
 This helps users collect trash along a predefined, convenient route.</br>
 </br>
 While this system provides a powerful solution for route optimization, it's important to note a current limitation: the Google Maps Route API does not support walking directions in South Korea (due to national security restrictions). </br>
-We explored various alternative APIs, but none provided this specific functionality for the region.
+We explored various alternative APIs, but other available APIs in Korea did not provide walking route functionality.
 As a result, this feature, while effective in other areas, is currently unavailable for users in South Korea.

 <img src="https://github.com/user-attachments/assets/19396e6b-9ae5-4c4f-90d4-c6cbf43106cd" width="279" height="450">